 Features of Virtual Machines

-A look at the core features of this technology can better help you to understand the advantages and disadvantages of virtual machines.
-That said, here are some of the core features of virtual machine in OS that make VMs so powerful:
+A look at the core features of this technology can help you better understand the advantages and disadvantages of virtual machines.
+That said, here are some of the core features of VMs in OS that make them so powerful:

-One of the best examples of a virtual machine setup is using Scale Computing HyperCore, which is widely regarded as one of the best systems to run virtual machines on a Windows 10 operating system.
+One of the best examples of a virtual machine setup is using Scale Computing HyperCore, widely regarded as one of the best systems for running virtual machines on a Windows operating system.
 This software provides flexibility and robust performance, which makes it a great choice for beginners and seasoned professionals.

 Selecting the Create VM option (the + icon in the UI) right from the main VM management screen allows the user to specify required and optional parameters for the virtual machine, including: